vishwaparekh/ADFLL/README.md

 for localizing neighboring organs such as pancreas or spleen.
 As a result, AI applications being built for newer tasks could significantly benefit from previously built AI architectures for similar or related tasks.
 The benefits that could be observed in terms of reduced required computational power and time required to successfully train AI models for newer tasks.
-To that end, we are building the Medical image Analysis Reasoning with Interactive NEtworks (MARINE) to bring ShELL capabilities to medicine, in particular, radiology.
+To that end, we are building the Asynchronous Decentralized Federated Lifelong Learning (ADFLL) framework to bring ShELL capabilities to medicine, in particular, radiology.

 ---
 ## Concept